wwarne/heroku-buildpack-vips/README.md

-heroku-buildpack-vips (heroku-18 version -- heroku-20 version [available here](https://github.com/brandoncc/heroku-buildpack-vips-h20))
+heroku-buildpack-vips
 =====================

-A VIPS buildpack for the heroku-18 stack.
+A VIPS buildpack for the modern Heroku stacks.
+This stack supports the following
+stacks:

+- heroku-16
+- heroku-18
+- heroku-20

+If you have problems on any of these stacks, or if a new stack comes out that is unsupported, please file an issue.

 Important notes: